viceice-tests/hunter2/README.md

 Copyright
 =======
 Hunter 2 is a platform for running online puzzle hunts.
-Further information can be found at https://www.hunter2.app/
+Further information can be found at https://www.hunter2.app/ including details of contributors.

 Copyright (C) 2017-2018  The Hunter 2 contributors.